gernberg/web.dev/src/site/content/en/blog/loading-ads-page-speed/index.md

   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/p4RuRhkucV695thelCNv.gif", alt="A visualization of ads refreshing on the page, without the top-level page being refreshed.", width="800", height="367" %}
 </figure>

-An additional technique that can balance page performance with loading ads is the ability to refresh ads every 30 to 120 seconds without reloading the entire page.
+An additional technique that can balance page performance with loading ads is the ability to refresh ads every 30 to 240 seconds[1](#footnotes) without reloading the entire page.
 This approach allows for dynamic updates of ad content without disrupting the user's browsing experience or causing unnecessary delays.

 On mobile apps, refreshing ads in existing web views provides better performance compared to reloading the entire page or recreating WebViews because it minimizes the data and resource overhead, leading to faster content updates and a smoother user experience without the latency associated with starting from scratch.